AleCocco1994/alessandrococco/README.md

 During my Ph.D., I actively participated in several noteworthy projects.
 These included [ATTILA](https://www.attila-project.eu/) Clean Sky project, which focused on developing a wind tunnel testbed to study tiltrotor whirl-flutter stability, [FORMOSA](https://www.formosa-project.eu/) project, aimed at designing an innovative control surface for the NextGen civil tiltrotor, and Flapping Wing ESA project, which explored the feasibility of using a flapping wing vehicle for planetary exploration on Mars and Venus.

-I am also a dedicated developer of the open-source aerodynamics code known as [DUST](https://public.gitlab.polimi.it/DAER/dust).
+I am also a dedicated developer of the open-source aerodynamics code [DUST](https://public.gitlab.polimi.it/DAER/dust).

 To date, I have published six journal papers and twenty conference papers.
 In 2022, I received the second prize for the [best student paper](https://www.aero.polimi.it/it/magazine/asme-idetc-msndc-alessandro-cocco-awarded-second-best-student-paper) at the ASME conference held in St. Louis, Missouri.